moleculerjs/incubator/README.md

 # laboratory
-:lab: A comprehensive Moleculer test project to test all framework features and modules.
+:microscope: A comprehensive Moleculer test project to test all framework features and modules.